Agricultural Education, Leadership, and Communications

 Agricultural Leadership Curriculum

 Internships are designed to enhance the education of students through meaningful off-campus work experiences.
 An internship is an important part of the major in Agricultural Education, Leadership, and Communications major as it provides an opportunity for students to apply classroom learning to the work place.
 The goal of internships is to provide students with valuable professional growth and development opportunities that prepare them for rewarding careers.
 Successful internships not only complement academic progress, but also provide employers a preview of prospective candidates for employment.
 The Agricultural Education concentration requires two teaching internships, while Agricultural Leadership and Agricultural Communications require one internship.
 Students may receive course credit for internships.
+Download and complete the internship form to receive credit.

 The Agricultural Education, Leadership, and Communications (AELC) minor is offered to allow students in other majors to develop leadership and human relation skills needed by new graduates entering the agriculture workforce.
 Students will enhance their communication, leadership, problem-solving, and interpersonal skills to become effective employees in the agricultural workforce.
 Students must complete a minimum of 16 hours of AELC coursework from a list of approved courses.